ksilin/macroposts/README.md

 [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).

+## 2012.11.28

+Added gravatar_img_tag, annotate, faker, will-paginate to Gemfile, using the gravatar tag and helper

 ## 2012.11.27

 It's probably not worth is to stub.
 The tests run a bit slower,as htey have to make the complete roundtrip to the DB,